-Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is industrial.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
+Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.

 CONSISTENCY WITH THE COMPREHENSIVE PLAN

 The applicant proposes to amend the FLUM Designation from Medium Density Residential to Moderate Density Residential on the subject property.
 The following Comprehensive Plan Elements have Goals, Objectives, and Policies (GOPs) that support the proposed amendment to the Future Land Use Map of the City of Alachua's Comprehensive Plan: